Hasnep/fbmcli/README.md

 # fbmcli

-A Facebook Messenger Command-line Interface written in Python.
+A Facebook Messenger Command-line Interface written in Python 3.

-Currently uses a file called fbconfig.py to load configs.

 ## Commands (none implemented yet)

 * `/help` or `/?` - show help
 * `/switch` or `/s` - change to a different conversation
 * `/react` or `/r` - react to a message